-Your Pelvic Floor Muscles act as a sling from the pubic bone to tailbone.
-Pregnancy, childbirth and decreasing estrogen weaken these muscles.
+Pregnancy, childbirth, and decreasing estrogen weaken your pelvic floor muscles.
 BUT these muscle fibers can be trained!
 Like any muscle group, you have to specifically target these muscles.
-You wouldn’t swim to train for a marathon right?
+You wouldn’t swim to train for a marathon, right?
 So let’s find the correct muscles to train.
 The pelvic floor moves are less intense and obvious — you are going to stimulate muscles you won’t necessarily feel all the time.
 Sometimes it can take several tries to make your brain communicate with your pelvic floor.

 Using the transverse abdominis muscle is a big part of getting your belly healthy again.
-As you can see from the image above, the TA is a thick layer of muscle.
+As you can see in the image above, the TA is a thick layer of muscle.
 The transverse abdominal muscle wraps around the torso from front to back and the muscle fibers of the TA run horizontally, similar to a corset or a weight belt.
 These muscles, one on each side, are your true core muscles and strengthening them will give you power and tone your entire body.

 In order to fully engage your abdominals, and in particular your transverse abdoinimis (TA), you have to pull your belly button in toward your spine.
 Pulling your navel toward your spine is not the same thing as sucking in your gut.
 What do you when you suck in your gut?
 You hold your breath, you tuck your hips.
 You don’t want to do that.
 A great cue is saying “ssssssss” as you exhale.
 We cue these important exercises in all of our workout programs.